gavinbarrett/SL_Engine/README.md

 ###
 ###	Project Goals/ Motivation
 ###
 This is a project for studying and utilizing propositional logic; from truth trees and translations to *hopefully* complete derivations.
-The SL_Engine is currently capable of lexicographical analysis of symbolic tokens that constitute valid formulae in propositional caluculus.
+The SL_Engine is currently capable of lexicographical analysis of symbolic tokens that constitute valid formulae in the propositional calculus.

 Valid Tokens for the SL_Engine include: